ajam/aufbau/README.md

 ]
 ````

 **Note:** Only one build command is supported.
 That is to say, you can't do something like `gulp && npm run build`.
-If you have a command like that, simply make a new `script` command in you `package.json` that runs those two together.
+If you have a command like that, simply make a new `script` command in `package.json` that runs those two together.
 If your app is more complicated, see below.

 You can also include **private** or **public** GitHub repos with the following syntax: